yaahc/reference/src/names/name-resolution.md

 }
 pub fn foo() {
     m!(); // ERROR: `m` is ambiguous
-    use crate::m2 as m; // in scope for entire function body }
+    use crate::m2 as m; // In scope for entire function body.
+}
 ```